pacifics/PassDao/README.md

 Main functions:

-- Fallback function to send Eth to the Funding smart contract.
+- Fallback and Presale function to send Eth to the Funding smart contract.

 - SetPartners: allows the smart contract creator to validate Eth account addresses according to the mailing list.